 - Donkey Kong '94: One of the earliest titles to specifically support the Super Game Boy, it had a custom border designed like an arcade cabinet, used the palette feature to a much greater extent than most other titles, and even featured higher-quality versions of some sound effects based around the SNES's PCM sound chip.

 - Donkey Kong Land seriesnote

-- Dragon Quest I & II: Had a unique switching SGB Border.
-There were four different images that displayed depending on where you were.
+- Dragon Quest I & II: Had a unique switching SGB border.
+There are four different images that display depending on where you are in the game.

 - Game & Watch Gallery

 - The King of Fighters '95 and '96

 - Kirby's Dream Land 2: Like Donkey Kong '94, this game was specifically designed to support the Super Game Boy, and has prominent Rainbow Motifs as a result.
 Each level in the game is themed to a specific color of the rainbow, which is only visible on SGB.
 Also like Donkey Kong '94, the game also has a few SNES-oriented sound effects that only play in Super Game Boy mode.

 - Kirby's Star Stacker